ammar4web/vuejs-spa/README.md

-# Project with free-code-camp Course
+# I built this Project with free-code-camp Course
-Check out the [live demo](https://vue-freecodecamp-course.ammar4web.com/) of this projec
+Check out the [live demo](https://vue-freecodecamp-course.ammar4web.com/) of this projec.

+Check out this [Vue.js Course](https://youtu.be/FXpIoQ_rT_c?t=8781) by Free Code Camp on YouTube.

 ## Project setup
 ```